Doug Cutting

-Douglass Read Cutting is a software designer, advocate, and creator of open-source search technology.
-He founded two technology projects, Lucene, and Nutch, with Mike Cafarella.
-Both projects are now managed through the Apache Software Foundation.
-Cutting and Cafarella are also the co-founders of Apache Hadoop.
+Douglass Read Cutting is a software designer, advocate for, and creator of open-source search technology.
+He founded two technology projects, Lucene and Nutch, with Mike Cafarella.
+The Apache Software Foundation now manages both projects.
+Cutting and Cafarella were also co-founders of Apache Hadoop.

 Education and early career

 Cutting graduated from Stanford University in 1985 with a bachelor's degree.

 Prior to developing Lucene, Cutting held search technology positions at Xerox PARC where he worked on the Scatter/Gather algorithm and on computational stylistics.
 He also worked at Excite, where he was one of the chief designers of the search engine, and Apple Inc., where he was the primary author of the V-Twin text search framework.

 Open source projects

-Lucene, a search indexer, and Nutch, a spider or crawler, are the two key components of an open-source general search platform, which first crawls the Web for content, and then structures it into a searchable index.
+Lucene, a search indexer, and Nutch, a spider or crawler, are the two key components of an open-source general search platform that first crawls the Web for content, and then structures it into a searchable index.
 Cutting's leadership of these two projects extended the concepts and capabilities of general open-source software projects such as Linux and MySQL into the vertical domain of search.
-In a 2017 article, Cutting was quoted with the statement, "open source is a requirement for business."
+In a 2017 article, Cutting was quoted with the statement, "Open source is a requirement for business."